 The Sun Inn welcomes families and dogs.
-There is no food served but the landlord invites you to bring your fish an chips into the beer garden for a delicious picnic with your refreshing pint!
-A BBQ is available for use by customers with prior arrangement – ideal if you’re planning a tasty family feast alfresco.
-The ‘Garden Room’, an extension of the main pub building is a great place to spend a few hours supping ale and reading a book or gathering with friends to enjoy light conversation.
+There is no food served, but the landlord invites you to bring your fish and chips into the beer garden for a delicious picnic with your refreshing pint!
+A BBQ is available for use by customers with prior arrangements – ideal if you’re planning a tasty family feast alfresco.
+The ‘Garden Room’, an extension of the main pub building, is a great place to spend a few hours supping ale and reading a book or gathering with friends to enjoy light conversation.
 The ‘Garden Room’ can also be booked for private occasions and events.
+Find more information here.

 The Bay Horse Inn

-The bar presents a decent selection of ales and lagers including Pravha, Carlsberg Export and San Miguel.
-John Smiths, Timothy Taylors and Camerons Strongarm deliver the bitter goods.
-Expect a fair selection of wines, spirits and soft drinks in this handsome, historic country pub.
+The bar presents a decent selection of ales and lagers, including Pravha, Carlsberg Export and San Miguel.
+John Smiths, Timothy Taylors, and Camerons Strongarm deliver the bitter goods.
+This historic country pub features a fair selection of wines, spirits and soft drinks too.
+Find more information here.

 The Rose Inn